manosbatsis/restdude/README.md

 DELETE | /api/rest/hosts/{id} | Delete the host matching the id GET    | /api/rest/hosts/jsonschema | Get the JSONSchema for hosts

+The endpoints support both `application/json` and `application/vnd.api+json` content types, with request/response bodies being model-based or [JSON-API-compliant](http://jsonapi.org/format) JSON structures respectively.

 ## Behind the Schenes

-Contrary to other frameworks like spring-data-rest and jhipster, restdude generates controller, service and repository classes during application startup to provide an extensible 3-tier architecture.
-You can replace/extend those implicit componenets with your own at any time to provide custom or otherwise additional functionality.
+Contrary to other frameworks like spring-data-rest and jhipster, restdude provides effortless SCRUD services by generating controller, service and repository classes during application startup.

+This provides an extensible 3-tier architecture without any need for boilerplate code and allows to replace and extend the generated components with your own at any time when custom or otherwise additional functionality is needed.
+Restdude will simply not generate components that overlap with those already available.

 ## Documentation